agustin-ormazabal/ufq-scripts/README.md

   CPPTRAJ input file for performing dihedral PCA (dPCA).
 - `molecular_fingerprints.py`
   Uses MDAnalysis to generate molecular fingerprints from a given trajectory.
+- `dRMSD.sh`
+  Performs an analysis similar to RMSD, but based on dihedral angles.

 ## Figures
 Scripts devoted to generating figures from MD analyses.